arturobminski/academic-web/content/projects/refugee-mental-health/index.md

 ---
 title: Uptake of Mental Health Support by Ukrainian Refugees in Germany
-summary: We develop and evaluate the effectiveness of interventions designed to address self-stigma and increase the uptake of mental health support among those Ukrainian refugees who are in need of such support.
+summary: We develop and evaluate the effectiveness of interventions designed to address self-stigma and increase the uptake of mental health support among those Ukrainian refugees who are in need of such support, in a novel social media design.
 The interventions differ in both content and dissemination strategy, and are evaluated in a randomized controlled experiment (RCT).
 (Joint work with Alexandra Avdeenko, Luc Behaghel, Esther Duflo, Yagan Hazard, Alexander Moldavski, and Nicolas Rüsch.)
 tags:
   - Economics of Migration
   - Health Economics